 Health care and insurance coverage for our NEOs is the same as that provided to all active employees.
+In addition, we provide our NEOs and other highly compensated employees a physical examination benefit to be voluntarily utilized on an annual basis.

-Club memberships are limited and provided on an as-needed basis for business purposes only.
-Only Messrs.
-Cornelison and Gaut have company-provided club memberships.
-We do not provide company cars or car allowances; however, to allow for maximum efficiency and productive use of time, a company-leased car and part-time driver are provided for Mr. Lesar for the primary purpose of commuting to and from work.
+Country club memberships are limited and provided on an as-needed basis for business purposes only.
+Messrs.
+Cornelison, Gaut and Brown have club memberships.

+We do not provide cars or car allowances.
+However, to allow for maximum efficiency and productive use of time, a company-leased car and part-time driver are provided for Mr. Lesar for the primary purpose of commuting to and from work while he is in Dubai and Houston.

-A taxable benefit for executive financial planning is provided and ranges from \$7,500 to \$15,000 per year.
+A taxable benefit for executive financial planning is provided with the amount dependent on the NEO's level within the company.
 This benefit does not include tax return preparation.
-It is paid, only if used by the executive, on a reimbursable basis.
-Because we value the health and welfare of all of our executives, a physical examination is provided to eligible executives annually.
+It is paid, only if used, on a reimbursable basis.

-We also provided for adequate security assessments and measures at the personal residences of Mr. Lesar during 2007.
+We also provided for adequate security assessments and measures at the personal residences of Mr. Lesar during 2008.

 Mr. Lesar uses company aircraft for all travel.
-Other NEOs who had access to company aircraft for business purposes only are Messrs.
-Cornelison, Gaut and Lane.
-Other than Mr. Lesar, no other NEO used company aircraft for personal use in 2007.
-Spouses are allowed to travel on selected business trips.
+Other than Mr. Lesar, no other NEO used company aircraft for personal use in 2008.
+Spouses are allowed to travel on select business trips.